amilykassim/Large-data-sets/README.md

 #### Using VSCode

 1. run `npm install` to install project dependencies
-2. npm run `npm run start` for production mode
+2. run `npm run start` for production mode
-3. npm run `npm run start:dev` for development mode
+3. run `npm run start:dev` for development mode
 4. Congratulations!
-You have successfully launched the Load Testing Bot.
+You have successfully launched the RSSB CHALLENGE API.

 ## To check if the API is up and running.
 Run the application with `npm run start` and open an API testing tool.
 We will use Postman for this case.